guss0ar/dotfiles/README.md

-# dotfiles
+# guss0ar's dotfiles
-My configuration files for the many programs i use.
+My configuration files for the many programs I use.